bloominstituteoftechnology/web-module-challenge-classes/README.md

 1. Fork the repo
+2. Go into canvas and connect your reop to codegrade
-2. Clone your forked version of the repo
+3. Clone your forked version of the repo
+4. DO NOT CREATE A BRANCH.
+You will be pushing your changes to the main/master today
-3. cd into your repo and create a branch with your first and last name
+5. cd into your repo
-4. open the terminal in your vs code and type `npm install`
+6. open the terminal in your vs code and type `npm install`
-5. next type `npm run test` in your terminal
+7. next type `npm run test` in your terminal
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+8. Complete your work making regular commits to main/ master your codegrade score will update each time you make a push.

 ### Task 2 - MVP